Venkateshkumar1979/Twitter_Scrapping/README.md

 - MongoDB Atlas

 # Description
-from the command prompt --> streamlit run <python_filename.py>
-streamlit gui will open in active browser
+from the command prompt --> streamlit run twitter1.py streamlit GUI will open in active browser

 1. Enter any keyword or hashtag to search in twitter
 2. Enter from which date the data has to be scraped